International Master's Program in Curating, including Art, Management and Law

 Curating Art provides ample opportunity to partake in projects and events that continuously take place in Stockholm’s rich art scene.
 Thus, we urge the students to prepare for full-time engagement during the two years of education.

-For specific information on the mandatory and elective courses in the programme, please see Course description.
+For specific information on the mandatory and elective courses in the programme, please see the Course description.

 Curating Art is a fulltime programme, including both mandatory courses specific for the students in the programme, and elective courses during the second year of study.
 Some of the electives are also open for external applications.
 In addition to the courses, the programme and its network of partners provide the students with opportunities to partake in projects and events that take place on the Stockholm art scene.

-Audience and Audiences, 7.5 credits (main field of study: Curating)
+- Audiences and Participation, 7.5 credits (main field of study: Curating)

-Art Management and Law I, 7.5 credits (main field of study: Curating)
+- Art Law, 7.5 credits (main field of study: Curating)

-Curating – Master’s Course, 30 credits (main field of study: Curating)
+- Thesis - Master's Course I, 30 credits (main field of study: Curating)

-As their final examination, the Curating Art students produce a Master thesis and a curatorial project, e.g. an exhibition.
+As their final examination, the Curating Art students produce a Master's thesis and a curatorial project, which could be an exhibition, or encompass a range of other formats.
 The curatorial project is supervised by a professional curator.
-Over a period of 20 weeks, the student produces an individual project that is presented and examined at the University, although it might have another space as its main locus.
-It is empirically or thematically linked to the Master thesis that is produced parallel to the curatorial project.
+Over a period of 20 weeks, the student produces an individual project that is often presented and examined at institutions and arts organisations in the local area, or within wider public contexts.
+The project can be empirically or thematically linked to the Master's thesis, which is produced in the previous term, such that the thesis writing process can also function as an extended period of research in preparation for the practical project.

 How to apply